Gangsterjesus/HoloTap/README.md

 # 💠 HoloTap — Scan‑to‑Pay for the Next Digital Economy

-HoloTap is a creator‑first QR‑code payment prototype designed for fast, secure, and frictionless micro‑transactions, and independent developers, HoloTap blends holographic QR logic with a modular open‑source architecture — paving the way for future digital‑asset payments.
+HoloTap is a creator‑first QR‑code payment prototype designed for fast, secure, and frictionless micro‑transactions.
+Built for fans, creators, and independent developers, HoloTap blends holographic QR logic with a modular open‑source architecture — paving the way for future digital‑asset payments.

 🌍 Vision
 To deliver a secure, modern QR‑code payment platform that evolves naturally into the next era of digital value — including NFTs, BRICS‑aligned digital currencies, and emerging asset‑to‑asset (A2A) payment systems.